UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan for an overlap in service schedules when switching internet providers to ensure you are never left without connectivity.

 If you are moving or simply tired of your current bill, switching from Spectrum to AT&T, or going the other direction, requires a bit of logistical coordination.
 The biggest hurdle is avoiding dead zones where you have zero internet access during the transition.
-Always schedule your new provider’s installation a few days before your current billing cycle ends, allowing overlap to ensure the new network is fully operational before you terminate the old one.
+Always schedule your new provider’s installation a few days before your current billing cycle ends, allowing an overlap to ensure the new network is fully operational before you terminate the old one.

 Illustration of a man using a smart plug for his router, with text about sustainable internet.